argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_project_create.md

       --port-forward                       Connect to a random argocd-server port using port forwarding --port-forward-namespace string      Namespace name which should be used for port forwarding --project string                     project of the cluster
+      --prompts-enabled                    Force optional interactive prompts to be enabled or disabled, overriding local configuration.
+If not specified, the local configuration value will be used, which is false by default.
+      --proxy-url string                   use proxy to connect cluster --redis-compress string              Enable this if the application controller is configured with redis compression enabled. (possible values: gzip, none) (default "gzip")
       --redis-haproxy-name string          Name of the Redis HA Proxy; set this or the ARGOCD_REDIS_HAPROXY_NAME environment variable when the HA Proxy's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis-ha-haproxy")
       --redis-name string                  Name of the Redis deployment; set this or the ARGOCD_REDIS_NAME environment variable when the Redis's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis")
       --repo string                        Repository URL [GIT_REPO]